JaiS99/Jais99/README.md

 ## Hi Im Jaisal ! 👋
- -- @Hexprt on YT
- -- Work on diffrent stuff
+ -- Working on diffrent stuff
- -- try evrything and anything
+ -- trying evrything and anything
- -- life is short move on.....
+ -- life is short move on from my profile.....